Uvalde victim's sister pleads for tougher gun laws in Texas

 The Uvalde gunman was a former student, Salvador Ramos, who days after turning 18 bought the AR-15-style semi-automatic rifle he used in the attack.

-“There should be absolutely no reason this murderer could have access to a firearm,” Cazares said.
+“There should be absolutely no reason this murderer could have access to a firearm,” Cazares said, who later said she knew committee members were listening when she saw them tear up.

 The Republican-controlled legislature in Texas has stripped away gun restrictions over the past decade, even as the state suffered mass shootings that have killed more than 85 people since 2018.